2016 – the 90th Anniversary of the Founding of the School

 In more recent years, the school has seen many changes, including the construction of the Technology Block, the Performing Arts Centre and most recently the Canon Parsons Sixth Form Centre as well as the introduction of technological equipment such as the automatic gates, finger print payment system and computer systems.

-2016 will be a year of celebration of the school’s history and successes and a full calendar of events will be published in the New Year.
+2016 was a year of celebration of the school’s history and successes.